List of Teenage Mutant Ninja Turtles characters: Tokka and Rahzar

 Tokka and Rahzar are a mutant alligator snapping turtle and gray wolf employed by Shredder and enemies of the Ninja Turtles.

-Tokka and Rahzar first appear in Teenage Mutant Ninja Turtles II: The Secret of the Ooze with Tokka face-performed by Rick Lyon, in-suit performed by Kurt Bryant, and voiced by Frank Welker while Rahzar is face-performed by Gord Robertson, in-suit performed by Mark Ginther, and also voiced by Frank Welker.
+Tokka and Rahzar first appear in Teenage Mutant Ninja Turtles II: The Secret of the Ooze with Tokka performed by Rick Lyon (facial puppetry) and Kurt Bryant (suit), Rahzar performed by Gord Robertson (facial puppetry) and Mark Ginther (suit), and both voiced by Frank Welker.
 As a snapping turtle and gray wolf abducted from the Bronx Zoo by the Foot Clan, Tokka and Rahzar were mutated into humanoid forms by kidnapped TCRI professor Jordan Perry under Shredder's orders, but during the process, Perry secretly altered the mutagen with the DNA of human infants.
 This eventually gave the duo childish personalities, thus humiliating Shredder by thinking the word "master" meant "mama".
 However, Perry had sympathy for them and showed Shredder their full obedience, thus convincing to keep them around.
 The duo even proved to be more than a match for the Ninja Turtles.
 After failing to stop them from rescuing Perry, Shredder had them cause destruction to an old neighborhood.
 The next day, Shredder had the Foot encounter April and have her deliver the Turtles a message telling them to meet the Foot Clan at a construction site near the docks or else Tokka and Rahzar will be sent out again.
 This time, they will be sent into Central Park.
 The Turtles note that Tokka and Rahzar won't avoid any people there.
 Perry had prepared a retro-mutagen for the Turtles to use, which retro-mutated both Tokka and Rahzar after a brief battle during a Vanilla Ice concert.
 The fate that followed the duo's retro-mutation remained unknown, but it's most likely that they could've been carted back to the zoo.

 In the 1987 animated series, Tokka (voiced by Rob Paulsen) and Rahzar (voiced by Townsend Coleman) were out-of-control alligator snapping turtle and gray wolf zoo exhibits mutated into their current mutant forms when Shredder infected their habitats.
 Following their first encounter with the Ninja Turtles at the Crystal Palace Mall, Tokka was captured by a mutant hunter and taken to Dirk Savage, leaving Rahzar to report back to Shredder.
 Rahzar made a big deal with Tokka's capture and went to fight Dirk alone, yet it was unclear of whether or not the duo was reunited following the rescue mission.

 In the series finale of the 2003 animated series titled "Turtles Forever", two Cyber Foot members are mutated into the 2003 incarnations of the characters and play a brief role as members of the Mutant Foot Soldiers.

 In the 2012 animated series, Tokka (vocal effects provided by different sound effects) and Rahzar (voiced by Clancy Brown) are given drastically different origins.
 As a result, they were never seen together in this series.